-Licensed veterinarians would spay mares that had inserted their genetic diversity, i.e. field observations showing a mare has a foal approximately one year-old.
+Licensed veterinarians would spay mares that BLM believes to have reproduced and therefore inserted their genetic diversity, i.e. field observations showing a mare has a foal approximately one year-old.
 Mares selected for spaying would have a body condition score of 4 or above.
-No animals that appear distressed, injured, or in failing health or condition would be selected for spaying.
+No animals which appear to be distressed, injured, or in failing health or condition would be selected for spaying.
 Mares would not be spayed within 36 hours of capture.
-Surgery would be performed at either a temporary holding facility at the gather location or at a BLM-managed holding center by a licensed veterinarian using appropriate anesthetic agents and surgical techniques.
-Specific anesthetic agents used would be spayed would be based on the professional opinion of the attending veterinarian in consultation with the Authorized Officer.
+The surgery would be performed in aseptic conditions at either a temporary holding facility at the gather location or at a BLM-managed holding center by a licensed veterinarian using appropriate anesthetic agents and surgical techniques.
+Specific anesthetic agents used would be determined by the on-site veterinarian.
+The final decision of which specific animals would be spayed would be the Authorized Officer's, guided by the professional opinion of the attending veterinarian.
+Spayed animals would be observed in holding after surgery to ensure recovery before released.

 When spaying procedures are done in the field, mares would be released near a water source, when possible.
-When the procedures are performed at a BLM-managed facility, selected mares would be shipped to the facility, spayed, held in a separate pen to minimize risk for disease, and returned to the range within 30 days.
-For both procedures, feed would be withheld from mares for 24 hours prior to surgery for maximum bowel evacuation, allowing adequate room in the abdomen for surgery with minimal interference from the intestines.
+When the procedures are performed at a BLM-managed facility, selected mares would be shipped to the facility, spayed, held in a separate pen to minimize risk for disease transmission, and returned to the range within 30 days.

+For both procedures, feed would be withheld from mares for 24 hours prior to surgery for maximum evacuation of the bowels, allowing adequate room in the abdomen for surgery with minimal interference from the intestines.
 Holding mares off feed minimizes the negative impact of distended intestines near the surgical region.
 Water would not be withheld.
 Surgery would take place with horses standing in a squeeze chute, prepared as aseptically as possible.
-Veterinary surgeons would wear caps, masks, sterile gowns and use sterile gloves.
+Veterinary surgeons would wear caps, masks, and gowns and use sterile gloves.